RETURN_TO_INTELLIGENCE

 Watch for: Rate surcharges being passed through from carriers.
 If your fulfillment costs increase, decide early whether to absorb or pass through to customers.

-Despite the disruption, Israel's regulatory environment is actually improving for dropshippers.
+Despite the disruption, Israel's regulatory environment keeps improving.
 The doubled VAT-free threshold (from $75 to $150) means more products clear customs without additional charges.
-This is a structural advantage that persists regardless of short-term shipping disruptions.
+This structural advantage persists regardless of shipping disruptions — and makes the market even more attractive once logistics normalize.

 For a broader view of how these developments fit into the global logistics landscape, see our March 2026 Intelligence Report.